devhawala/dodo/readme.md

     - [Boot_Service_10.0_1986.pdf](http://bitsavers.informatik.uni-stuttgart.de/pdf/xerox/xns_services/services_10.0/Network_Shared_Services_10.0/610E02850_Boot_Service_10.0_1986.pdf)

 ### Development history

+- 2023-04-07
+-- added first version of _External Communication Services_ for TTY and 3270 connections
+-- implementation of the Gateway Access Protocol (GAP, Courier program 3 version 3)
+-- connections for client TTY emulators via telnet for legacy Unixoids, VMS or the like
+-- connections for client 3270 emulators via tn3270 for IBM-type mainframes
+-- with simple local echo applications for TTY and 3270 type services for tests
+-- added (de)serialization of Courier data structures from/to JSON

 - 2022-11-27,28
 -- added new responder for "PUP host lookup" broadcast packets for Interlisp-D (Medley)